How to make homemade bread from scratch using just a few simple ingredients. Includes tips on how to knead bread dough and types of flour to use.

 7. Take one long side and roll it tightly towards the other long end.
 Pinch in the seam and tuck in the sides then rub flour all over the loaf and set it on a floured board.
 Repeat the process with the second piece of dough.

-8. These formed loaves still need to rise one last time, which is called proving, so put them into a warm part of the house and cover with a large plastic bag to keep them from drying out.
+8. These formed loaves still need to rise one last time, which is called proving, so put them into a warm part of the house and cover them with a large plastic bag to keep them from drying out.
 It’s now that you want to pre-heat your oven and the surface/pan you plan on baking on to the highest setting possible – my fan conducted oven goes to 250°C. You should also place a dripping pan or even a cake pan at the bottom of your oven at this time.

 9. Proving will take at least half an hour and possibly another full hour depending on how warm the dough is.
 When you feel the dough has nearly doubled in size again it’s ready to be baked.
-But before you start moving the dough, make sure get some water in the kettle going because you’re going to need one cup of boiling water at the exact time you put the bread into the oven.
+But before you start moving the dough, make sure to get some water in the kettle going because you’re going to need one cup of boiling water at the exact time you put the bread into the oven.

 10. Once the kettle is sorted, take the pre-heated pan out of the oven and gently move your loaves to it.
-Take a sharp knife and score the tops of the loaves around a centimeter deep.
+Take a sharp knife and score the tops of the loaves around a half-inch deep.
 Scoring not only looks nice but allows the bread to rise even higher once it’s in the oven.

 11. Now pour your water into the pan you’ve placed at the bottom of the oven and move quickly to put the loaves into the oven just afterwards.
 Close the oven up and allow the bread to bake at this temperature for ten minutes.
 The steam from the water helps to create a moist environment for the last rise the bread makes before the crust hardens.